TheMarlboroMan/php-router/README.md

 ### setting it up: permissions

-The example wants the web server to write in the data directory.
+The example wants the web server to write in the api/data directory.
 Do what you must.

 ### done